Open-EO/openeo.org/documentation/1.0/developers/backends/performance.md

 For scalability, the openEO processes clearly define along which set of dimensions of the datacube they operate.
 When a user writes a process graph, it should never instruct the backend to apply a black box algorithm or function on the entire datacube.
 For most algorithms, this is not necessary, and loading the complete datacube of a Copernicus mission at once is simply not possible.
-Hence, users run '[https://open-eo.github.io/openeo-python-client/processes.html#processes-with-child-callbacks](callbacks)' over a 1-dimensional array, or even multidimensional arrays or 'chunks' of the datacube.
+Hence, users run '[user-defined (child) processes](https://openeo.org/documentation/1.0/developers/api/reference.html#section/Processes/Process-Graphs)' over a 1-dimensional array, or even multidimensional arrays or 'chunks' of the datacube.
 Based on this information, the backend is able to define both a data access and processing strategy that is optimal for the given process graph.